#1 Guide to Freight Broker Training in 2024

-Some people enjoy reading or consuming training videos online.
-Others need or enjoy instructor-led classroom training.
-The last group prefers on the job, hands-on training by taking an entry-level job at a local freight brokerage.
+The last group prefers on the job, hands-on training by taking an entry-level job as a W2 employee at a local freight brokerage.

-In the second half of this article, I’ll share the most important topics and skills freight broker training should cover.
-Then we will go over what kinds of results you can expect from freight broker training as well as a FAQ section.
+In the second half of this article, I’ll share the most important topics and skills that a good freight broker training program should cover.

-Online freight broker training is delivered via the internet.
-Usually in the form of an online course or membership website.
+Online freight broker training is delivered via the internet, usually in the form of a freight broker course or membership website.
 You simply log in and access the training 24/7 at your convenience.

 The online training may consist of articles, videos, and other resources.
 The videos are either pre-recorded or live.
-An instructor teaches and coaches students through the various steps to starting and growing a successful freight brokerage.
+An instructor teaches and leads students through the various steps of starting and growing a successful freight brokerage.

 Online training usually offers various downloadable and printable resources.
 You can use them offline while away from your computer.

-Things like freight broker forms, freight broker contracts, cheat sheets, checklists, guides, and so on.
+Things like freight broker forms, freight broker contracts, cold call scripts, cheat sheets, checklists, guides and so on.

 Online Freight Broker Training PROS